-You’ve decided it’s time to sell, now what?
+You’ve decided it’s time to sell.
+Now what?

-You’ve decided to work with me!
-Awesome
+You’ve decided to work with us.
+Awesome!

 Open Houses and Showings

 A fantastic metaphor for sales in any industry is to visualize it as a funnel.
-The first step to filling that funnel when selling real estate in 2020 is creating the absolute best digital presence possible for your home.
+The first step to filling that funnel when selling real estate is creating the absolute best digital presence possible for your home.
 An optimized digital presence will help attract buyers to view the photos, floorplan and drone and cinematic walk through that was created for your home.
 The floor plan will help them understand exactly how your home is laid out.
 This attention should yield showings and attendance at our open houses.
 The more attention we generate here the higher the probability of generating offers.

 The next steps are to plan for your move, start packing, start changing your address etc.